This is the eleventh part of a series. Click here to catch up on previous entries.

 The next test was even more fun.
 We were each handed a board that had a vertical rod with small washers stacked on it and a grid work of small screws—six rows of four—standing in holes spaced an inch apart.
 The first challenge was to select a washer from the stack, slide it up and over the end of the rod and then, with the opposite hand, pick up a screw and put it thru the washer and place them back in the same hole on the grid.
 We also alternated hands and did it a second time.
 I had no trouble with the test, but some of the members of my group had screws and washers all over the table and floor.

 When the test was complete we sat and waited for our scores to be tabulated and then meet with a counselor to get our results.
 My name was called and I went into a small cubicle and sat across from a man who was in his mid-forties and dressed in a white shirt, a black tie and black pants.
 In his shirt pocket, a plastic pocket protector with assorted ballpoint pens completed his ensemble.
 He was dressed for a funeral and I hoped that it wasn’t mine.

-He looked up from my open file and said, “I see here that you want to be an electrician.”
+He looked up from my open file.
+“I see here that you want to be an electrician.”